Zesky665/DEZC_2023_Capstone/README.md

 # Collecting data on the cost of spot instances across the major Cloud Providers (AWS, Azure)

+## Problem
+When deciding on a cloud provider for a project we as data engineers have to consider lot of different variables.
+One of the most important ones is cost.
+Thanks to the way that most of the pricing is communicated by their respective providers it's difficult to get a simple comparison without manually looking for it across many different websites/screens/tabs/consoles.
+This project aims to make these types of questions answerable at a glance.

+(For the sake of simplicity I've stuck to one region and 3 tiers of a single service, although the project can easily be extended to include other offerings.)

 ## Objectives

 - Create a DWH for staring pricing data from various cloud providers.